 • Embrace uncertainty and contingencies.
 Identify scenarios based on what you’re both likely, and unlikely, to face, and create plans that respond accordingly.

 2. Customer-centric leaders understand their employees are also their customers

-The second driver is about engaging and exciting the organization toward the direction established.
+The second driver is about engaging and exciting the organisation toward the direction established.
 The easy part is creating a rational, clear plan of action.
-The hard part is mobilizing an entire organization toward that vision.
-This is more than asking, “Is my organization engaged?”
-Your entire organization must believe that they are headed in the right direction, are driven by the overall purpose of customer centricity, and want to go on the journey.
+The hard part is mobilising an entire organisation toward that vision.
+This is more than asking, “Is my organisation engaged?”
+Your entire organisation must believe that they are headed in the right direction, are driven by the overall purpose of customer centricity, and want to go on the journey.
 When they are willing to give their discretionary time and effort to make it happen, you know that you have created a tipping point where managers, team leaders, and employees are emotionally engaged as opposed to simply understanding the direction.

 TIPS TO ENGAGE & EXCITE

 • Build a team that is aligned with your vision and strategy.
 Pick team members who are influential at all levels, not just senior people.